George Wallace

+He is remembered for his staunch segregationist views and populist rhetoric.
+During Wallace's tenure as governor of Alabama, he promoted "industrial development, low taxes, and trade schools."
+Wallace opposed desegregation and supported the policies of "Jim Crow" during the Civil Rights Movement, declaring in his 1963 inaugural address that he stood for "segregation now, segregation tomorrow, and segregation forever".

-Wallace challenged sitting president Lyndon B. Johnson in the 1964 Democratic presidential primaries, but Johnson prevailed in the race.
+Wallace challenged incumbent president Lyndon B. Johnson in the 1964 Democratic presidential primaries, but Johnson prevailed in the race.
 In the 1968 presidential election, Wallace ran a third-party campaign in an attempt to force a contingent election in the United States House of Representatives, thereby enhancing the political leverage of segregationist Southern leaders.
 Wallace won five Southern states but failed to force a contingent election.
-As of the 2024 election, he remains the most recent third-party candidate to receive pledged electoral college votes from any state.
+As of the 2024 election, he remains the most recent third-party candidate to receive pledged Electoral College votes from any state.

 Wallace won election to the governorship again in 1970, and ran in the 1972 Democratic presidential primaries, having moderated his stance on segregation.
-His campaign effectively ended when he was shot in Maryland by Arthur Bremer, and Wallace remained paralyzed below the waist for the rest of his life.
+However, his campaign effectively ended when he was shot in Maryland by Arthur Bremer, and Wallace remained paralyzed below the waist for the rest of his life.
 Wallace won re-election as governor in 1974, and he once again unsuccessfully sought the Democratic presidential nomination in the 1976 Democratic presidential primaries.
 In the late 1970s, Wallace announced that he became a born-again Christian, and moderated his views on race, renouncing his past support for segregation.
 Wallace left office in 1979, but re-entered politics and won election to a fourth, and final, term as governor in 1982.
 Wallace's 5,848 days in office as governor is the third-longest in the history of any state, and including his 478 days as de facto governor during Lurleen Wallace's term gives him a total tenure of 6,326 days in charge of Alabama.